-Metro Transit is engaging stakeholders throughout the process of creating the SIP.
+Metro Transit engaged stakeholders throughout the process of creating the SIP.
 We regularly hear from customers about improvements they would like implemented: higher frequency on core urban routes, better suburb-to-suburb connections, more urban crosstown routes, new express service,faster travel times and more customer amenities.

 We began developing the SIP in Fall 2013 with stakeholder workshops and a survey.

 • Purpose of the workshops: Engage stakeholders and enlist their assistance in reaching out to their constituents

 • Workshops were held in Edina, St. Paul and Brooklyn Center.
 Staff and elected officials from every city and county in Metro Transit's service area were invited, along with representatives from nearly 200 community groups.

 Nearly 4,000 surveys were received!
 Metro Transit staff analyzed the data, and used it to create the SIP.
 The feedback from the survey informed the guiding principles behind the plan and helped develop the criteria we will use to evaluate and prioritize improvements.

 > View a summary that outlines the outreach process, and includes survey results and a draft of the plan's guiding principles

 A draft plan was released in October 2014.
 For the following month, the public was invited to review and comment on the plan: Metro Transit held six public meetings seeking input on the Draft SIP.
 In addition, the public could provide feedback on comment cards available on bus routes and by email, phone and U.S. mail.
 The Draft SIP was available for review at county libraries within Metro Transit’s service area and at Metro Transit Service Centers in downtown Minneapolis and St. Paul.

 Metro Transit received more than 500 service suggestions from nearly 200 individuals and community organizations.
 Most of the comments either supported or requested additional improvements to the frequency and span of existing routes.